 As you may have guessed, proponents of this diet advocate a meal plan of uncooked food.
-It is their belief that cooking food destroys nutrients and, in some cases, even cause an increased risk of cancer and age related diseases.
+It is their belief that cooking food destroys nutrients and, in some cases, even causes an increased risk of cancer and age-related diseases.

 While some consume raw meat, eggs and dairy products, most rely on vegetables, fruits, nuts, seeds and legumes.

-While this plant based diet may be good for a short term, long term use of the diet is not recommended by most medical professionals as studies show that it’s difficult to consume enough calories to maintain a healthy weight.
+While this plant-based diet may be good for the short term, long-term use of the diet is not recommended by most medical professionals as studies show that it’s difficult to consume enough calories to maintain a healthy weight.